Why Your Savings Account Is Quietly Losing Money

 Here's the part that should bother you the most.

 Your bank isn't struggling.
 It's not like they can't afford to pay you more.
-The bank takes your deposit and lends it out to other people at 7%, 8%, sometimes 20% or higher on credit cards.
-According to the Federal Reserve, the average credit card interest rate exceeded 22% in 2025.
+The bank takes your deposit and lends it back out.
+According to the Federal Reserve's G.19 release, the average credit card rate in June 2026 was 21.00% across all accounts and 22.15% on accounts actually carrying a balance.

 Read that again.
-Your bank pays you 0.01% to borrow your money, then charges someone else 22% to lend it out.
-That spread, roughly 22%, is their profit margin on your deposit.
+Your bank pays you 0.38% to borrow your money, then charges someone else 22.15% to lend it out.
+That spread is their profit margin on your deposit.

 This isn't a secret.
 Banks report these numbers publicly in their quarterly earnings.
-JPMorgan Chase reported $49.6 billion in net interest income in 2024, per their annual filing.
-A significant share of that came from the gap between what they pay depositors (almost nothing) and what they charge borrowers (a lot).
+JPMorgan Chase reported $92.6 billion in net interest income in 2024, per its fourth-quarter earnings supplement.
+A significant share of that came from the gap between what they pay depositors and what they charge borrowers.

 You're the product.
 Your savings are the raw material.
-And the 0.01% they pay you is the smallest possible amount they can get away with while still keeping your money in their vault.
+And the rate they pay you is the smallest possible amount they can get away with while still keeping your money in their vault.

 Your bank won't tell you this.
 We will.